 After a GST is conducted, the VR Manager is also responsible for reviewing the GST budget and planned activities to evaluate whether the activities were effective and well executed, whether the participants achieved the learning objectives, and to compare budgeted versus actual costs.
 The VR Manager should document the results of the review, retain them for future GST planning, and provide them to TWC and regional management upon request.

-VR staff must have approval for a GST before goods and services are procured, before contracts are developed, and before commitments are made to students, families, and potential partners.

 Approval Time Frames